 This is a great trick to help you get more out of your garden.
-Put down a patterned rug set up seating area (even if it’s only a chair and table) – setting up different zone creates an illusion of space and creats more useful areas.
+Put down a patterned rug set up seating area (even if it’s only a chair and table) – setting up different zones creates an illusion of space and creats more useful areas.
 A great way to use one of these zones is to create a home cinema in your garden.
 This can be done on a very small budget and doesn’t require a great deal of room.

 We reached out to property expert, Jonathan Rolande, who is Director of House Buy Fast, who agrees – a small but attractive, easy to maintain garden will both add value to your home, and help you sell it faster.